andizq/discminer/README.md

 </div>

 - Model channel maps from molecular line emission of discs by fitting intensity **and** rotation velocity
+- Analyse the disc's dynamics by modelling Keplerian motion, and optionally pressure support + self-gravity
-- Study the disc vertical structure by modelling front and back side emission surfaces
+- Investigate the disc vertical structure by modelling front and back side emission surfaces
 - Compute moment maps that accurately capture complex line profile morphologies
-- Extract rotation curves, radial and meridional velocities, intensity and line width profiles
+- Extract rotation curves, radial and meridional velocities, intensity, and line width profiles
-- Analyse the disc dynamical structure by modelling Keplerian motion + pressure support + self-gravity at once
-- Identify velocity and intensity substructures; study their coherence and degree of localisation
+- Identify velocity and intensity substructures, and examine their coherence and degree of localisation
-- Non-axisymmetric models are possible; all attributes can be described as a function of $R,\phi,z$ disc coords
+- Support non-axisymmetric models; all attributes can be described in three-dimensional coordinates

 <img